intabia-fusion/foundation-selfhost/README.md

 sudo docker compose up -d
 ```

-Now, launch your web browser and enjoy Huly!
+Now, launch your web browser and enjoy Platform!

 > [!IMPORTANT]
 > Provided configrations include deployments of CockroachDB and Redpanda which might not be production-ready.
 > Please inspect them carefully before using in production.
 For more information on the recommended deployment configurations, please refer to the [CockroachDB](https://www.cockroachlabs.com/docs/stable/recommended-production-settings) and [Redpanda](https://docs.redpanda.com/24.3/deploy/) documentation.

+> [!NOTE]
+> **Mail Service**: The default configuration includes Mailpit for email debugging.
+All emails are captured at http://localhost:8025 but not delivered to real recipients.
+For production use, configure an external SMTP server or Amazon SES.
+See the [Mail Service](#mail-service) section below.

 ## Volume Configuration

-By default, Huly uses Docker named volumes to store persistent data (database, Elasticsearch indices, and uploaded files).
+By default, Platform uses Docker named volumes to store persistent data (database, Elasticsearch indices, and uploaded files).
 You can optionally configure custom host paths for these volumes during the setup process.

 ### During Setup